taw00/element-rpm/README.md

 ## I just want to install Element!

 It's easy to install, run, and maintain Element.
-Current builds are provided these platforms (x86\_64 only)&nbsp;.&nbsp;.&nbsp;.
+Current builds are provided for these platforms (x86\_64 only)&nbsp;.&nbsp;.&nbsp;.
 _Note: I will stop building for any version of an OS that is itself no longer supported_

 Successful builds: